Health Index Priority: Decrease Prescription Drug Misuse and Dependence

 NAS occurs in newborns when a mother who is addicted to or treated with opioids during pregnancy and refers to post-natal opioid withdrawal syndrome.
 Babies exposed can have lower birthweight, more preterm births, difficulty sleeping and eating and are more anxious.
 There is limited data on the long-term developmental outcomes related to opioid exposure during pregnancy.

-Counties with the highest rate of NAS births include Waldo, Washington and Penobscot counties.
-Those with the lowest rates of NAS births are in Cumberland and Sagadahoc.
+Counties with the highest rate of NAS births include Washington and Somerset counties.
+Those with the lowest rates of NAS births are in Cumberland, Sagadahoc and York counties.